runvnc/algofilter/README.md

 You must have the `goal` Algorand binary installed.

 To run the example which is set up as default, you will need the `jq` program.
 You can install it on Ubuntu with `sudo apt-get install jq`.
+The example also assumes you have `bc` (calculator) installed on your system.
 However, you can use any programs/libraries you want for reading the JSON data.
 This is just an example.

 ## Pipeline stages